Martin H. Brinkley

 Biography

-A native North Carolinian, Brinkley received an A.B. degree summa cum laude in Classics from Harvard University and studied papyrology at the University of Cologne’s Institute for Ancient Studies before attending UNC School of Law, where he was Executive Articles Editor of the North Carolina Law Review.
+A native North Carolinian, Dean Brinkley received an A.B. degree summa cum laude in Classics from Harvard University and studied papyrology at the University of Cologne’s Institute for Ancient Studies before attending Carolina Law, where he was Executive Articles Editor of the North Carolina Law Review.
 He clerked for Chief Judge Sam J. Ervin, III of the United States Court of Appeals for the Fourth Circuit and practiced corporate law for 22 years in Raleigh, NC.

-Brinkley was reappointed to a second five-year term as dean effective July 1, 2021.
-For four years, Brinkley taught an advanced course in mergers & acquisitions which he designed.
-He now teaches the law school’s upper-level Business Associations course and co-teaches an upper-level course in Legal History with emeritus Kenan Distinguished Professor John V. Orth.
-Brinkley’s primary research and writing interests relate to the roles played by law and lawyers in the development of public institutions; the influence of ancient Greek, Roman and English common law principles and institutions on American law and public institutions; and the development of professional and personal identity in younger lawyers.
+Professor Brinkley’s research and writing interests involve the roles played by law and lawyers in the development of public institutions; the influence of ancient Greek, Roman and English common law principles and institutions on American law and government; and the development of professional and personal identity in younger lawyers.

-Brinkley has long been committed to the legal profession, his church, and civic life in his native state.
-He has served on the boards of, or acted as pro bono legal counsel to, dozens of nonprofit institutions.
+Professor Brinkley is committed to the legal profession, his church, and the civic life of his native state.
+He has served on the boards of or acted as pro bono legal counsel to many nonprofit institutions.
 He has been Senior Warden, Junior Warden and a member of the Vestry of his home parish, Christ Episcopal Church in Raleigh.
-He currently serves as Chancellor of the Episcopal Diocese of North Carolina and is the principal legal adviser to the Rt.
-Rev. Samuel Sewall Rodman III, XII Bishop of North Carolina, and various diocesan bodies and institutions.
+He currently serves as Chancellor of the Episcopal Diocese of North Carolina.

-Brinkley is an elected member of the American Law Institute and an Honorary Master of the Bench of the Honourable Society of the Middle Temple.
+Professor Brinkley is an elected member of the American Law Institute and an Honorary Master of the Bench of the Honourable Society of the Middle Temple.
 In 2011-12, he was President of the 17,000-member North Carolina Bar Association.
 In 2017, he received the Association’s H. Brent McKnight Renaissance Lawyer Award, which recognizes “those North Carolina attorneys whose trustworthiness, respectful and courteous treatment of all people, enthusiasm for intellectual achievement and commitment to excellence in work, and service to the profession and community during a multi-faceted, accomplished life, inspire others.”
+In 2023, he received the North Caroliniana Society Award in acknowledgement of his “long and distinguished service in the encouragement, production, enhancement, promotion, and preservation of North Caroliniana.”

 Education